rockdonald2/HeartDiseasePrediction/README.md

 ### Other remarks

 - Before trying to use the api in the website, update the API address in the `consts.js` file;
-- the API currently uses the first discussed method for categorical-numerical conversion and SGDClassifier to predict with good precision.
+- The API currently uses the first discussed method for categorical-numerical conversion and SGDClassifier to predict with good precision.
+- We've also used classification_reports to measure the accurracy of our models.